Shakespeare Summer School

 If you are passionate about Shakespeare and want to develop your understanding of performing his work, then our intensive, eight-week summer programme is for you.

 You should have a level of English that is approximately IELTS 6.0.
 Although English language tests aren't mandatory, we recommend that if you are a non-native English speaker without a Level 6 IELTS, then you must have equivalent English language experience.
-Our Admissions team will assess this during the application process, usually by a telephone interview.
+To get the most from the course you should have some previous acting experience.
+Our Admissions team will assess these requirements during the application process, usually by a telephone interview.

 You can apply for this course through us directly or through the Study Abroad Office of your home university or college.
 There is no application deadline for this course, but we advise you to apply early, as this course is very popular and places are limited.